OrlyandDror/Final-Project/README.md

 1. Expanding the image annotation database from images taken in the lab, from the appropriate lab camera, considering the distance from the object and the image quality as it exists in the lab.
 Additionally, it is preferable to build this database based on images of dummy objects since they are not identical to real food items.
 Expanding the database and training the model on a larger dataset will improve the model's recognition accuracy.
 2. Due to a problem we were unable to resolve during the robot's operation in the lab, the calculation of the object center and the robot's arrival at the center is accurate only in the middle of the lab table (the right side of the table).
 As the object is moved further left for recognition, the error in the robot's arrival at the center of the object increases, particularly along the X-axis.
 This error may stem from changes in lighting or disturbances that were not accounted for.
 3. Camera fixation - If the ceiling camera can be fixed in place without movement, the calibration steps can be performed less frequently, thus making the system more efficient.

+* the YOLO model was taken from Ultralitics